The Bastard (novel)

-The Bastard is an historical novel written by John Jakes and originally published in 1974.
+The Bastard is a historical novel written by John Jakes and originally published in 1974.
 It is book one in a series known as The Kent Family Chronicles or the American Bicentennial Series.
 The novel mixes fictional characters with historical events or people, to tell the story of the United States of America in the time period leading up to the American Revolution.
 The novel was adapted into a four-hour television film in 1978, also called The Bastard.

 Plot summary

 The story begins in November 1770 in Auvergne, France, near Chavaniac.
-Seventeen-year-old Philippe Charboneau, illegitimate son of James Amberly, the 6th Duke of Kent, travels with his mother Marie to Kent, England and stake their claim to his inheritance.
-When they arrive, the Duke's family refuse to recognize Philippe as the son of the Duke.
+Seventeen-year-old Philippe Charboneau, illegitimate son of James Amberly, the 6th Duke of Kent, travels with his mother Marie to Kent, England to stake their claim to his inheritance.
+When they arrive, the Duke's family refuses to recognize Philippe as the son of the Duke.
+During one violent altercation Philippe badly injures the Duke’s legitimate son, Roger Amberly, effectively crippling his hand.
 Lacking the funds to return to France, Marie and Philippe flee to London, where Phillippe learns the printing trade and makes plans to emigrate to America.

+Benjamin Franklin visits the printing shop where Philippe is working and further reinforces his desire to go to America, but Marie, still determined to pursue her son’s inheritance, is against such a trip.
+However, an armed scoundrel hired by a vengeful Roger Amberly tries to kill Philippe with a pistol, forcing Philippe and Marie to escape to America immediately.
 During their transatlantic journey, Marie dies of dysentery and is buried at sea, and Philippe decides to adopt an Anglicized version of his name, renaming himself Philip Kent.

 Philip arrives in Boston, Massachusetts penniless, becoming homeless and starving.
 He is introduced to Benjamin Edes, the editor of the Boston Gazette, who gives Philip a job at his publishing firm.
 Through this job, Philip meets Abraham Ware, who often contributes to articles to the paper, and his daughter Anne, whom Philip begins courting.